 Ms Deborah Lee Siew Yin was appointed a Director of Metro in June 2018.
-She is a member of the Remuneration and Investment Committees.
+She is also the Chairman of the Audit Committee.

-Ms Lee is presently an Independent Director of CapitaLand Ascott Trust Management Limited and CapitaLand Ascott Business Trust Management Pte Ltd. She is also a board member of WTL Capital Pte Ltd and Board of Trustees of Singapore University of Technology and Design.
+Ms Lee is presently an Independent Director of CapitaLand Ascott Trust Management Limited and CapitaLand Ascott Business Trust Management Pte Ltd. She is also a board member of WTL Capital Pte Ltd, and a member of the Board of Trustees of Singapore University of Technology and Design where she is also Chairman of the Finance Committee.

-Ms Lee was board member of Assurity Trusted Solutions Pte Ltd and Integrated Health Information Systems Pte Ltd. She was previously Executive Vice-President, Corporate Development of Singapore Press Holdings Ltd ("SPH") from 2007 to 2015.
+Ms Lee was a board member of Assurity Trusted Solutions Pte Ltd and Integrated Health Information Systems Pte Ltd. She was previously Executive Vice-President, Corporate Development of Singapore Press Holdings Ltd ("SPH") from 2007 to 2015.
 Prior to joining SPH, she was a consultant, specialising in corporate development work and mergers and acquisitions.

 Before her consultancy work, Ms Lee was Senior Vice-President, Business Development at the Wuthelam Group, overseeing the establishment of the industrial electronics business, real estate business development and private equity investment for the Wuthelam Group in the region.
-Ms Lee started her career as an auditor with Pricewaterhouse and subsequently joined Hewlett Packard, holding various management positions over a period of 11 years.
+Ms Lee started her career as an auditor with Pricewaterhouse and subsequently joined Hewlett-Packard, holding various management positions over a period of 11 years.